Path integral Monte Carlo simulation of global and local superfluidity in liquid $^{4}$He reservoirs separated by

-In this work, we use a path-integral Monte Carlo (PIMC) method to compute, locally and globally, the superfluid density of $^{4}$He reservoirs (consisting of $N=$35-123 $^{4}$He atoms inside a tube with diameter of $\sim$20~\AA~ and length of 18-24~\AA) separated by nanoaperture arrays.
-A periodic boundary condition is imposed along the longitudinal direction, i.e., along the tube axis, to minimize finite size effects and allow for simulation of estimators of certain physical observables which require this geometry.
-We study the longitudinal and rotational global superfluid responses of systems containing arrays of up to five nanoapertures arranged in various spatial distributions, with characteristic aperture cross-section diameter $3-10$~\AA.
-The specified temperatures ($0.25 \text{K} \le T \le 2.0 \text{K}$) and calculated pressures ($\sim 3.5$ bar, calculated with the estimator of Ref.[\onlinecite{ceperley95}]) lie well within the bulk He II superfluid phase.
+The numerical simulations in this work are carried out at specified temperatures ($0.25 \textrm{ K} \le T \le 2.0 \textrm{ K}$) and calculated pressures ($\sim 3.5$ bar, calculated with the estimator of Ref.\onlinecite{ceperley95}) that lie well within the bulk He II superfluid phase.
+For all simulations, a periodic boundary condition is imposed along the longitudinal direction, i.e., along the tube axis, to minimize finite-size effects and allow for simulation of estimators of certain physical observables that depend on the longitudinal winding number of the imaginary time paths of the $^{4}$He atoms in the PIMC calculations.